MaayanLab/Workshop.io/pages/Instruction.md

 ---

 ## Log in
-You can use either Google or Orcid account to sign in LymeCommons.
+LymeMIND allows you to use your own Google or Orchid account to sign in.

 ![img](./assets/images/lyme/login_1.png)

 ---

 ## Collection

----

 With the collection, you can manage your file directories.

 ### Create Collection

-You can start creating a collection by clicking Create Collection button.
+Click on `Create Collection` on left to create a new file directory.
 ![img](./assets/images/lyme/collection_1.png)

-You are able to set below fields on the collection.
+Put the values on Collection settings.
 - `Description`
 - `Name`
 - `Institution Logo`